neptune-ai/docs/docs/getting-started/quick-starts/log_first_experiment.rst

 .. note::

-    If you are using R or any other language |go read this|.
+    If you are using R or any other language :ref:`go read this <integrations-any-language>`.

 Step 2 - Create a `quickstart.py`